HOME

 VATICAN CITY, 1984, Scott 736

-The Vatican Observatory, the oldest observatory in the western world, is a Vatican institution, but it has been staffed by Jesuits since 1582.
+The Vatican Observatory, the oldest observatory in the Western world, is a Vatican institution, but it has been staffed by Jesuits since 1582.
 It is located outside Rome at Castel Gandolfo and also in Tucson, Arizona.

 Scott 885 Scott 886 Scott 887

-VATICAN CITY,1991, the centenary of the Observatory, Scott 885-887, and its FDI cancel
+VATICAN CITY,1991, the centenary of the observatory, Scott 885-887

 #24 detail